RealtyOffer/realty-offer-frontend/src/pages/buy.md

 sectionTwoSubheading:
 sectionTwoImage: /img/sellingAHome.png
 sectionTwoContent: >-
   Purchasing a home is often the largest transaction a consumer will make in their lifetime.
 To this day, consumers are lost throughout the process.
 Sellers are paying too much commission, while there are no incentives to the buyer.
-Welcome to RealtyOffer™
-  RealtyOffer™ will connect the consumer with the agent, while removing the negotiation out of the way.
+RealtyOffer™ will connect the consumer with the agent, saving them money while avoiding the awkward negotiation.
 Our proprietary bidding platform is the first of its kind.
 RealtyOffer™ has automated the process of buying and selling a home while educating and saving the consumer thousands of dollars.
 RealtyOffer™ will allow agents to offer a percentage of their commission in order to pay for your upfront closing costs.
 Imagine getting paid to purchase a home!

 sectionThreeHeading: Top Local Agents in Your Area
 sectionThreeList: